coldborne/CombatSandboxWithBugs/docs/test-cases/vehicles/enter-vehicle-during-reload.md

 3. Until reloading is complete press `E` near vehicle

 ### Expected Result
 Reload should be safely completed before player starts driving the vehicle.
+Ammo in the magazine should be restored from the ammo in player inventory.